Gold Is Not An Investment

 Gold gets dug out of the ground in Africa, or someplace.
 Then we melt it down, dig another hole, bury it again and pay people to stand around guarding it.
 It has no utility.
 Anyone watching from Mars would be scratching their head.

 Free flow of capital is vital for economic growth and prosperity.
 Access to capital helps entrepreneurs turn their ideas into products and services that benefit all of us.
-The businesses that are launched grow, create jobs and the much-needed tax revenues for all stakeholders.
+The businesses that are launched grow, create jobs and they generate the much-needed tax revenues for all stakeholders.

 So, buy those gifts for the ladies in your lives but don’t think for a moment that you are investing.